kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 3. COSI Sidecar detects the BucketAccess resource
    1. Initially, corresponding Bucket in BucketAccess status is unknown, so sidecar exits with no action
 4. COSI Controller detects the BucketAccess resource
-   1. Controller looks up corresponding BucketClaim
+   1. Controller looks up corresponding BucketClaim(s)
-   2. If BucketClaim is being deleted, error without retry
+   2. If any BucketClaim is being deleted, error without retry
    3. Controller sets `objectstorage.k8s.io/bucketaccess-protection` finalizer on BucketAccess
-   4. Controller sets `objectstorage.k8s.io/has-bucketaccess-references` annotation on corresponding BucketClaim (block claim from being deleted until access is deleted)
+   4. Controller sets `objectstorage.k8s.io/has-bucketaccess-references` annotation on corresponding BucketClaim(s)
+      (block claim from being deleted until access is deleted)
-   5. If BucketClaim not ready, exit with retry
+   5. If BucketClaim(s) not ready, exit with retry
-   6. If Bucket-BucketClaim binding is not valid, exit and retry when Bucket/Claim updated
+   6. If any Bucket-BucketClaim binding is not valid, exit and retry when Bucket/Claim updated
-   7. Once everything looks good on Bucket+Claim:
+   7. Once everything looks good on Bucket+Claim(s):
-      1. Set corresponding Bucket name on BucketAccess status
+      1. Set corresponding Bucket references on BucketAccess status
       2. Copy BucketAccessClass specs and parameters to BucketAccess status
-5. COSI Sidecar detects the BucketAccess resource
+5. COSI Sidecar detects the BucketAccess resource update
-   1. BucketAccess status now shows corresponding Bucket name and BucketAccessClass info, so sidecar can provision
+   1. BucketAccess status now shows corresponding Bucket(s) BucketAccessClass info, so sidecar can provision
    2. If the BucketAccess's driver matches the sidecar's driver, continue
    3. Sidecar applies `objectstorage.k8s.io/bucketaccess-protection` finalizer to the BucketAccess if needed
-   4. Sidecar looks up the Bucket to get necessary info
+   4. Sidecar looks up the Bucket(s) to get necessary info
-   5. If Bucket has `objectstorage.k8.io/bucketclaim-being-deleted` annotation or deletion timestamp, error without retry (this indicates the claim is being deleted, possibly race condition missed in Controller)
+   5. If any Bucket has `objectstorage.k8.io/bucketclaim-being-deleted` annotation or deletion timestamp, error without retry (this indicates one or more claims are being deleted, possibly race condition missed in Controller)
-   6. Sidecar calls the COSI driver via gRPC to generate unique access credentials for the Bucket
+   6. Sidecar calls the COSI driver via gRPC to generate unique access credentials for the Bucket(s)
    7. If OSP returns provision fail, Sidecar reports error to BucketAccess status and retries gRPC call
    8. When OSP returns provision success, COSI sidecar:
       1. Applies `objectstorage.k8s.io/bucketaccess-protection` finalizer to the Secret